 Worthy Cause participants bake delicious cookies, like Caramilk Birthday Cake, Red Velvet, Peanut Butter Chocolate Chip, and Nutella-Filled Chocolate Chip, to sell and ship nationwide.
 We encourage fellow Burgmann alumni to support Cohen’s mission this holiday season by ordering individual or corporate gifts of delicious cookies from Worthy Cause.

-2023 Emerging Leader Equality Prize Winner: Sai Campbell – Championing Support for Low-SES ANU Students
+2023 Emerging Leader Equality Prize Recipient: Sai Campbell – Championing Support for Low-SES ANU Students

 Sai Campbell (2019–2022) is a trailblazer, using her personal journey as a low socio-economic status (low-SES) student to uplift and empower others who also dream of completing tertiary education at an elite university like the ANU.
 Campbell was raised in Melbourne by a hardworking single mother, but was born in Thailand, where most of her family still lives.
 “My family back in Thailand live in a small village working on rubber farms, and the life I live in Australia is a significant contrast from that of my relatives — a fact of which I am quite cognisant,” she says.